 It all started 30 years ago.

 Over 30 years ago, our Executive Director, Brenda Mott, encountered her first creative reuse center in Boston while she was studying to be a teacher.
 After moving to Kansas City more than 20 years ago, Brenda utilized the resources at the Recycled Materials Center (RMC) in the Children’s Museum of Kansas City to enhance her classroom lessons and encourage creativity with her own children.
 Eventually, Brenda became the Program Director at the museum allowing her to spend hours in the RMC creating projects for museum events and programs from scraps.
-After the museum closed, Brenda’s passion for creative reuse continued and she recognize that unique and inexpensive creative materials were missing from the Kansas City landscape.
+After the museum closed, Brenda’s passion for creative reuse continued and she recognized that unique and inexpensive creative materials were missing from the Kansas City landscape.

 One Saturday, while Brenda and her husband, Jeff, were serving breakfast to the homeless in Kansas City, they were told by the homeless that they wanted something to do during the day to break up the monotony street life brought every day.
 Jeff and Brenda knew this was the nudge they needed and opened ScrapsKC as a way to give back to the city that has given so much to their family.